tomassedovic/pls/README.md

 ### Building a tarball

+    $ make build

+Or with these commands:

     $ fbs freeze  # executable is in target/pls/pls
     $ cd target/
     $ tar -czf pls.tgz pls

+The executable and all the dependencies will be in `target/pls/`

 ### Building an RPM